DEBMALYAMAJUMDER/Mathtrix-Hackathon/README.md

 Based on my analysis of all three repositories, here's the impact assessment of the proposed changes:

-## Impact Analysis: Changing debitAccount to accNo and Setting earmarkType to Static Value "CREATE"

 ### *Most Impacted Repository: debmalyamajumder/go-dummy-hackathon*

 This is the most impacted repository for the following reasons: